Charlie the Unicorn: Sequels, spinoffs, and parodies

 Four sequels have been released: Charlie the Unicorn 2 (2008), Charlie the Unicorn 3 (2009), Charlie the Unicorn 4 (2012), and Charlie the Unicorn: The Grand Finale (2021).
 The first three continue the theme of Charlie going on adventures with the blue and pink unicorns and getting hoodwinked in the end.
 On February 23, 2016, FilmCow released a video titled "Charlie the Unicorn: The Grand Finale Kickstarter" in which it was announced that there was a thirty-minute finale planned for December 2016; the Kickstarter raised $209,247 in funds.
-Steele released the first part of The Grand Finale on YouTube on October 10, 2019, expecting to follow it up with five more parts.
+Steele released the first part of The Grand Finale on YouTube on October 10, 2019, expecting to follow it up with four more parts.
 The second part was released on June 15, 2020.
-In a YouTube comment under the third installment, which premiered on September 7, 2021, Steele stated that the Grand Finale would have five parts.
-The Grand finale was released in its entirety in October 23, 2021.
+In a YouTube comment under the third installment, which premiered on September 7, 2021, Steele stated that The Grand Finale would have five parts.
+The Grand Finale was released in its entirety on October 23, 2021.
+An epilogue titled Charlie the Unicorn Enjoys a Moment of Peace was released on December 24, 2024.

 On November 22, 2008, as a feature of the YouTube Live streamed event, the cast of Charlie the Unicorn were featured in a short film directed by creator Jason Steele featuring YouTube Live colliding with real life, causing several various memes to come to life, namely Rick Astley making a comeback and the world's weather conditions being altered in favor of raining chocolate.
 The short sequence was promoted with a forty-three-second video depicting Charlie and the two unicorns attempting to defuse a bomb before being attacked by a large group of seagulls; the short had no connection whatsoever to the video it was promoting other than advertising purposes.
 The video "Charlie the Unicorn at Playlist Live" was released on March 28, 2013 to promote the Playlist Live conference; the video involved the three unicorns meeting YouTube celebrities at Playlist Live.

 On March 1, 2009, creator Jason Steele released a video to accompany Hot Topic's Charlie the Unicorn merchandising line titled Charlie the Unicorn and the Tomb of Horrors.
 The video follows Charlie and the two unicorns scaling an ancient chamber inhabited by "The Weasel", a shamanist weasel who has attempted to call upon forces of evil that laid waste to the world ten thousand years prior.